Vanbawng: Demographics

-In Vanbawng village out of total population, 686 were engaged in work activities.
+Out of the total population, 686 were engaged in work activities.
 99.71% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 0.29% were involved in Marginal activity providing livelihood for less than 6 months.
-Of 686 workers engaged in Main Work, 640 were cultivators (owner or co-owner) while 1 were Agricultural labourer.
+Of 686 workers engaged in Main Work, 640 were cultivators (owner or co-owner) while 1 was an Agricultural labourer.

+Administrative structure

+Vanbawng is headed by the Village Council President.
+Almost all issues regarding the village administration are under this authority.
+The President and Village Council Members exercised all matters of village administration with regards to law and order and development projects.
+Some aid groups such like Young Mizo Association (YMA) and Mizo Hmeichhe Insuihkhawm Pawl (MHIP) play an important role in social issues, which may reduce the burdens of the village council members.